108charlotte/StudyBuddy-FocusLogger/README.md

 ** Please note that I started this project far before joining hack club so the hour-ish that shows for my project is NOT ACCURATE--this took A LOT OF TIME to code, especially since I am a beginner!

 ## Credits
-I used A LOT of chatGPT on this one--I didn't actually know any javascript starting off so I just used a lot of tutorials, but when tutorials failed to address the errors I was seeing, I turned to chatGPT.
+Since this is one of my first projects and first time using a lot of Javascript, I leveraged AI assistance such as ChatGPT to address errors.
+I also used online tutorials!